glowkeeper/glowkeeper.github.io/assets/posts/about/cv.md

 ## Experience

-- Five years as Module Convenor of _Programming for 3D_, a third-year undergraduate and postgraduate games programming course at the University of Sussex
+- Five years as Module Convenor of [Programming for 3D](https://github.com/glowkeeper/p3d), a third-year undergraduate and postgraduate games programming course at the University of Sussex
 - Five years of programming within the games industry, where I worked on four completed titles
 - I have nearly thirty years of experience in the computing industry, beginning in 1992 with a City & Guilds COBOL programming course
 - I have been writing full-stack Javascript since 2016 – React frontends.
 Node.js, Express, MySQL backends
-- I have a decade of experience with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
+- I have a decade of experience with blockchains, including four years researching the technology as part of a PhD
 - Many years of freelance computing experience, during which I created and maintained many websites
 - Early in my professional career, I was a UNIX Systems Administrator.
 I maintain strong Linux and Mac command-line skills